lingtalfi/Light_DeveloperWizard/README.md

 History Log
 =============

+- 1.20.2 -- 2020-08-10

+    - fix ServiceManagerUtil using references to the older version of ConfigHelper

 - 1.20.1 -- 2020-08-10

     - fix generated lka planet using old light ling standard service reference instead of new lka standard service plugin